ibioChile/VidalLab/Pipelines/siRNA_Identification_&_Differential_expression.md

 - RNentropy (*Zambelli et al. 2018*): identification of genes showing a significant variation of expression across all conditions studied.
 The samples, corresponding to different conditions sequenced in any number of replicates, are compared by taking into account the global gene expression level and at the same time the impact of biological variation across replicates.

 - Normalized counts are analyzed using the RN_calc tool of the RNentropy R package.
-Selection of DE miRNA is done with RN_select using the  Benjamini-Hochberg procedure (Benjamini & Hochberg, 1995)  to control the false discovery rate (FDR).
+Selection of DE clusters is done with RN_select using the  Benjamini-Hochberg procedure (Benjamini & Hochberg, 1995)  to control the false discovery rate (FDR).
 Thresholds for global and local p-values are set to 0.01 (default).

 ```
 cond <- rbind(matrix(data=c(1,0,0,0,0,0),nrow=3,ncol=6,byrow = TRUE),